 Restrictions* are in place that dictate camping locations and duration within the following areas from April 1 – November 15:

-Cottonwood Trail between Kathleen Lake and Cottonwood Creek (random camping is permitted south of Cottonwood Meadows).
+- Cottonwood Trail (camping locations between Kathleen Lake and Cottonwood Creek are specified).

 Camping is prohibited within the following areas:

-Within 2km of the nearest point of motorized access (with the exception of the Kathleen Lake Campground and on the shore of Mush Lake);
+- Within 2km of the nearest point of motorized acces (with the exception of the Kathleen Lake Campground and on the shore of Mush Lake;

 Field Unit Superintendent, Yukon

-Provisions of Yukon First Nation Final Agreements, court decisions, and other aboriginal rights, as reached through an agreement with Canada, may take precedence over any restrictions/prohibitions made under these Regulations.
+Provisions of Yukon First Nation Final Agreements, court decisions, and other indigenous rights, as reached through an agreement with Canada, may take precedence over any restrictions/prohibitions made under these Regulations.